-The southern route of the southern stream of Anthony’s third migration wave has been described as the later expansion of the Yamna culture from the Lower Danube and Tisza rivers to the southern tip of the Balkan peninsula, and its population is probably represented by the transition of Early Helladic II to Early Helladic III period ca. 2200 BC[Gimbutas 1977], coincident with the arrival of Minyan pottery style.
+The southern stream of Yamna migrants showed a later expansion from the Lower Danube and Tisza rivers to the southern tip of the Balkan peninsula, and its population is probably represented by the transition of Early Helladic II to Early Helladic III period ca. 2200 BC[Gimbutas 1977], coincident with the arrival of Minyan pottery style.
 Others have proposed a later date, the beginning of the Middle Helladic culture ca. 2000-1900 BC[Beekes 2011].

 The complexity of Y-DNA haplogroups found in the modern population of Greece bears witness to the thousands of years of European and Asian interaction in the formation of its peoples.
 While it is clear that Yamna ancestry does not represent a big part of its modern population in any study published to date, it is unclear how the ancient population was affected by the migration of peoples of R1b1a1a2a2-Z2103 lineages.

 [Lazaridis et al. 2017], and Scythian and Sarmatian[Unterländer et al. 2017] samples.
 PC2 vs. PC1.
 The graphic has been arranged so that ancestries and samples are located in geographically friendly axes similar to north-south (Y), east-west(X).
 Symbols are used, in a simplified manner, in accordance with symbols for Y-DNA haplogroups used in the maps.
 Labels have been used for simplification.
 Areas are drawn surrounding Yamna/Poltavka, Corded Ware (including samples from Estonia, Battle Axe, and Poltavka outlier), and succeeding Sintashta and Potapovka cultures, as well as Bell Beaker.PCA analysis of free datasets including Minoans and Mycenaeans